MJDean925/349MidtermCode/README.md

 # 349MidtermCode
-MidtermCode.php contains all the parts combined, otherwise Part# files contain just the answer to the corresponding part
+MidtermCombined.php contains all the parts combined, otherwise MidtermHTML.html contains only the HTML and MidtermPHP.php contains only the php